top of page

 The inn owners are kind and welcoming, the rooms are both spacious and spotless, and the building has an interesting history as the center of town operations starting in 1912.
 The rooms are also named for their former purpose, so you could be staying in a former courtroom.

-kitchenette as well as a continental breakfast.
-I don't remember exactly what we paid per night but it was under $75, a far cry from the current $186.
+Our accommodations were very nice and included a kitchenette as well as continental breakfast.
+I don't remember the exact price we paid but it was under $75 - a far cry from the current $186.

 The Inn is located at 215 West Main St. Lead, SD